dalehenrich/gsApplicationTools/docs/gettingStarted.md

 These methods provide the standard set of *exception handling* services and operate in [parallel processing mode](#parallel-processing-mode):
   - gemServer:
+  - gemServer:beforeUnwind:
   - gemServer:exceptionSet:
-  - gemServer:exceptionSet:onError:
-  - gemServer:onError:
+  - gemServer:exceptionSet:beforeUnwind:

 These methods provide for *exception handling* and operate in [serial processing mode](#serial-processing-mode):
   - gemServerTransaction:
+  - gemServerTransaction:beforeUnwind:
+  - gemServerTransaction:beforeUnwind:onConflict:
   - gemServerTransaction:exceptionSet:
-  - gemServerTransaction:exceptionSet:onError:
+  - gemServerTransaction:exceptionSet:beforeUnwind:
-  - gemServerTransaction:exceptionSet:onError:onConflict:
+  - gemServerTransaction:exceptionSet:beforeUnwind:onConflict:
   - gemServerTransaction:onConflict:
-  - gemServerTransaction:onError:
-  - gemServerTransaction:onError:onConflict:

 With the **exceptionSet:** argument, you may specify a custom list of exceptions to handle.

-With the **onError:** block, you may specify custom processing for errors and non-resumable exceptions beyond the standard logging service.
+With the **beforeUnwind:** block, you may specify custom processing for exceptions before the stack is unwound.

 With the **onConflict:** block you may specify custom processing in the event of a [commit conflict](#transaction-conflict)